Contents of a Bay Area Real Estate Disclosure Package

 Bay Area Disclosure Package

 A homeowner selling his or her Bay Area residence is required to disclose all material facts about the property’s condition.
-There are many standard disclosure forms that the law requires the vendor to make available to the buyer, but these disclosures vary from state to state, and city by city.
+There are many standard disclosure forms that the law requires the seller to make available to the buyer, but these disclosures vary from state to state, and city by city.
 This article will explore the typical contents of a Bay area real estate disclosure package.

-Asking your local Realtor for a complete set of all the forms you’ll need to fill out and provide to buyers is your best strategy.
+Asking your local REALTOR® for a complete set of all the forms you’ll need to fill out and provide to buyers is your best strategy.
 These forms consist primarily of a series of generic disclosures and advisories to the customer and require only the signature of the seller.

 In addition to the standard disclosure forms and documentation, the complete Bay Area real estate disclosure package should include copies of all the inspection reports you have on the property – both old ones, if you still have them from when you purchased the property, and new ones, which you should have had completed before listing the property for sale.
 You should also include a preliminary title report, a natural hazard disclosure report (required throughout the state of California), any HOA documentation required by law, and utility invoices.